SukhmanpreetKaurManes/SukhmanpreetKaurManes/README.md

 # 👋 Hi, I'm Sukhmanpreet

 🎓 CSE undergraduate on a mission to unlock the power of data and machine learning.
-💡 Passionate about exploring the logic behind algorithms, solving puzzles, and building things that make data meaningful.
+💡 Passionate about exploring the logic behind algorithms, solving puzzles, and building things that make data meaningful.Currently working on some impactful projects.

 ---
 ### 📄 My Resume